 1. Provide good user experience across all devices

 It is the first and the most important step you should undertake when running an online store.
 Consumers are impatient when shopping on the Internet, and most of them abandon the website if it loads too long.
 Errors while reading the page may also cause that user will never come back to finish the purchase.
 Don’t forget to design a user-friendly site that will encourage visitors to purchase, rather than disincline your store.

 Smartphone traffic to e-commerce sites is growing much faster than traffic from other devices.
 Users are increasingly shopping through their mobiles, while sales through PCs have dropped recently.
 Mobile ads and offers seem to be more effective and lead to better conversion rates.

-This all means that advertisers should adjust their strategy to mobile devices and be more focused on smartphones as their crucial funnel.
+This means that advertisers should adjust their strategy to mobile devices and be more focused on smartphones as their crucial funnel.

 3. Adjust your offer to peak shopping times

 According to research, peak online shopping hours are from 8 PM to 10 PM.
 It seems reasonable as, at that time, people tend to have more spare time after work.
 As your clients are active during the evening, you can offer discounts and promotions in the morning or afternoon to distribute traffic evenly on your page.

 Consumers are switching between devices constantly.
 Nearly 60% admit that they browse the Internet while watching TV, often searching for information on something they have just seen.
 With this knowledge, advertisers can plan integrated multiscreen campaigns to provide a consistent brand experience across multiple screens.